Economy of Assam: Macro-economic trend

-Economy of Assam today represents a unique juxtaposition of backwardness amidst plenty.
+The economy of Assam today represents a unique juxtaposition of backwardness amidst plenty.
 Growth rate of Assam's income has not kept pace with that of India's during the Post-British Era; differences increased rapidly since the 1970s.
 While the Indian economy grew at 6 percent per annum over the period of 1981 to 2000, the same of Assam's grew only by 3.3 percent.
 In the Sixth Plan period Assam experienced a negative growth rate of 3.78 percent against a growth rate of 6 percent of India's.
 In the post-liberalised era (after 1991), the gaps between growth rates of Assam's and India's economy widened further.

 In the current decade, according to recent analysis, Assam's economy is showing signs of improvement.
 In the year 2001–2002, the economy grew in 1993-94 constant prices at 4.5 percent, falling to 3.4 percent in the next financial year.
 During 2003-2004 and 2004–2005, in the same constant prices, the economy grew more satisfactorily at 5.5 and 5.3 percent respectively.
 The advanced estimates placed the growth rate for the year 2005–2006 at above 6 percent.

 In the 1950s, soon after the independence, per capita income in Assam was little higher than that in India; it is much lower today.
 In the year 2000–2001, per capita income in Assam was INR 6,157 at constant prices (1993–94) and INR 10,198 at current prices, which is almost 40 percent lower than that in India.
 According to the recent estimates, per capita income in Assam at 1993-94 constant prices has reached INR 6520 in 2003-2004 and INR 6756 in 2004–2005, which is still much lower than the same of India.

 This is a chart of trend of gross state domestic product of Assam at market prices estimated by Ministry of Statistics and Programme Implementation with figures in millions of Indian Rupees.

 Assam's gross state domestic product for 2004 is estimated at $13 billion in current prices.

 Sectoral analysis again exhibits a dismal picture.
 The average annual growth rate of agriculture, which was only 2.6 percent per annum over 1980s fell to 1.6 percent in the 1990s.
 The manufacturing sector showed some improvement in the 1990s with a growth rate of 3.4 percent per annum than 2.4 percent in the 1980s.
 In the past five decades, the tertiary sector has registered the highest growth rates than the primary and secondary sectors, which have slowed more in the 1990s than in the 1980s.